eliaskousk/parallella-riscv/README.md

 - Configure and generate a 64-bit RISC-V rocket core.

-The build system is able to generate both RV64IMA and RV64IMAFD RISC-V cores with frequncies of 50 MHz and 25 MHz respectively.
+The build system is able to generate both RV64IMA and RV64IMAFD RISC-V cores with frequencies of 50 MHz and 25 MHz respectively.

 - Create an IP block that will contain the above created RISC-V rocket core.